hominee/Suk/README.md

 ## Intro

-Dek is a remote desktop control kit based on WebRTC and Tauri.
+Suk is a remote desktop control kit based on WebRTC and Tauri.

-Dek consist of two parts of `desktop client` and `remote server`.
+Suk consist of two parts of `desktop client` and `remote server`.

 The `Client` is installed locally, and responsible for connection establishment, local event collecting and transmission, remote event receiving and performing.